top of page

 Once the big changes are done, add personal touches that make your home feel lived-in and loved:

-• Display favorite books, photos, or souvenirs.
+• Display favourite books, photos, or souvenirs.
 These tell your story and add character.

-• Use decorative trays or bowls to organize everyday items.
+• Use decorative trays or bowls to organise everyday items.
 This keeps surfaces tidy and stylish.

 • Add a few statement pieces like a unique vase or sculpture.
 These create focal points without clutter.